opiter09/FF1-FFC-Chunk-Manager/README.md

 game, without which none of this would be possible.

 PS: When it comes to text, you're honestly better just using Carbonizer (https://github.com/simonomi/carbonizer) for that these days.
 The text splitters will remain up here, however, both for historical purposes, and in case you need them to figure out which messages refer to what.
+If you are planning on editing text here though, please remember not to mess with the 0x00's at the end unless you are getting weird text in-game, in which case you should try to add or remove 0x00's at the end such that the last byte of the chunk is in column 03, 07, 0B, or 0F.